 In a personal injury case, you are making a claim to recover your damages.
-This article concentrates on Walmart slip and fall claims in Florida.
+This article concentrates on Walmart slip and fall claims.
 I wrote separate articles on:

 What’s the Best Thing About a Slip and Fall Case Against Walmart?